Recycling and Sustainability for Gardening Clapham

 Partnerships with trusted local transfer stations in and around Clapham mean garden waste is taken to the right processing facilities: green waste to composting sites, wood to biomass processing where appropriate, and reusable pots and tools to reconditioning centres.
 Our logistics plan emphasises short-haul routes to these hubs to keep transport emissions low.
 Low-carbon vans — including electric light vans and hybrid crew cabs — are used for collection and transfer where charging infrastructure permits, reducing the footprint of moving materials between sites.

-Low-carbon electric van collecting garden waste In addition to using low-emission vehicles, our schedule coordinates multiple small collections into efficient runs, minimising repeated trips and idling.
+In a well-maintained garden with lush green grass, a person wearing light green gardening gloves is planting a colourful flower in a wooden planter box filled with dark soil.
+The flowers include vibrant orange, yellow, and red blooms, creating a lively contrast against the natural wood and greenery.
+The background shows a broad lawn area with some scattered perennials and a healthy hedge.
+The garden appears to be in a suburban setting, possibly in Clapham, with natural sunlight illuminating the scene and minimal shadows.
+The activity suggests gardening work focused on planting and outdoor maintenance, aligning with services offered by Gardening Clapham, emphasizing sustainable gardening practices and soil enrichment.
+In addition to using low-emission vehicles, our schedule coordinates multiple small collections into efficient runs, minimising repeated trips and idling.
 This operational efficiency supports the sustainable gardening Clapham mission by cutting fuel consumption and improving air quality locally.
 We also monitor vehicle kilometres and emissions to ensure continuous improvement and to validate the environmental benefits of our fleet investments.

 To encourage reuse and reduce waste, Gardening Clapham operates an internal sorting area where reusable items such as terracotta pots, hand tools and timber sleepers are inspected and set aside.
 Items that cannot be reused on-site are routed to partner organisations or transfer stations for refurbishment or recycling.
 These practical steps are part of our broader circular approach to landscaping waste and the sustainable rubbish gardening area concept.